century-arcade/xd/www/index.md

 xd needs a legal entity (for the content) and a succession plan.

+### Crossword Publishers

+Register your crosswords with the .xd project and let us add them to the corpus!

 ### Help improve the curation, analysis, or presentation

 - View the entire codebase at http://github.com/century-arcade/xd[github.com/century-arcade/xd]